Our verdict

 Various use cases of the Wool Runners

-The majority of Wool Runner owners have used the shoe for all-day wear, commuting, city walks, etc. It is reported to feel comfortable at all times thanks to its plush and flexible sole.
+We used and tested the shoe for all-day wear, commuting, city walks, etc. We felt comfortable at all times thanks to its plush and flexible sole.

-They also like that the shoe has a clean, minimal design which is appropriate in most office situations.
+We also liked that the shoe has a clean, minimal design which is appropriate in most office situations.

 Traveling is another area where the shoe shines.
-The wearers have been easily able to put on 20K+ steps/day without any pain or discomfort.
-It is also super easy to pull on and off without untying the laces which makes it a favorite airport and flight shoe for many.
+We have been easily able to put on 20K+ steps/day without any pain or discomfort.
+It is also super easy to pull on and off without untying the laces which makes it our favorite airport and flight shoe.

-A lady reviewer finds it ideal for a trip to Europe where “they’d blend in better than bulky running shoes” while also being comfortable for the cobblestone streets.
-It is so light and flexible that you can easily mash it into a backpack and forget about overweight baggage fees.
+We also noticed that is comfortable to use on cobblestone streets.
+Also, it is so light and flexible that you can easily mash it into a backpack and forget about overweight baggage fees.

-But what this Allbirds shoe is definitely NOT for is running.
+But we want to warn you that this Allbirds shoe is definitely NOT for running.
 Despite being called “Runner,” it is meant as a casual sneaker.
 Don’t get misled!

 Go true to size